 Post Car Lift

-A post car lift is a variation on the regular vehicle lift.
-They usually feature: four arms attached to a carriage assembly, two hydraulic cylinders, a hydraulic power unit, two upright support columns and a mishmash of accessories like cables, hoses and pulleys.
-Most often, post car lifts are stationary and mounted on a concrete floor.
+A post car lift is a specialized version of the typical vehicle lift.
+Typically, it includes four arms linked to a carriage system, two hydraulic cylinders, a hydraulic power unit, and a pair of vertical support columns, all complemented by an assortment of accessories such as cables, hoses, and pulleys.
+These lifts are generally fixed in place and anchored securely to a concrete floor.

 Hydraulic Lift Table Components